willza3/OpenCore-Strix-B450i/README.md

 🛎 **Join the Telegram [Channel](https://t.me/macOSstrixB450i) for notifications about updates.**

-Tested with macOS 10.15.5 with OpenCore 0.5.8 - any later versions of macOS and OpenCore have not yet been tested, so use them at your own risk.
+Tested with macOS 10.15.5 SU with OpenCore 0.5.9 - any later versions of macOS and OpenCore have not yet been tested, so use them at your own risk.
 This configuration works with iCloud services, but it's **strongly recommended** to [flush a new SMBIOS.](https://dortania.github.io/OpenCore-Desktop-Guide/AMD/zen.html#platforminfo) Using the included one could result in a permanently banned Apple ID, which I can't be held responsible for.

 ## System Specification